prooph/service-bus/docs/plugins.md

 # ServiceLocatorPlugin

-This plugin uses a Interop\Container\ContainerInterface implementation to message handlers.
+This plugin uses a `Interop\Container\ContainerInterface` implementation to lazy-load message handlers.
 The following example uses a ZF2 ServiceManager as a service locator and illustrates how it can be used together with a command bus:

 ```php